mbuckler/personal-website/content/post/bad-dnn-asic.md

 graphics, but the impact of these modules is becoming less and less relevant as deep learning continues to be one of the most popular applications for GPUs.
 NVIDIA and AMD have been optimizing their GPUs for deep learning workloads for quite a while now.
-So, to avoid simply making another GPU, use application specific optimizations such as those mentioned in the next point.
+You can avoid simply making another GPU by using application specific optimizations such as those mentioned in the next piece of advice.
 	</details>

 3. *Avoid All Complexity*